History of Kerala Blasters FC: 2018–19 season

 Having failed to qualify for the previous season's semi-finals, the Blasters signed a three-year deal with manager David James.
 Among the foreigners, Nemanja Lakić-Pešić, Courage Pekuson and Kizito Keziron were retained.
 Along with them, Slavisa Stojanovic, Matej Poplatnik, Cyril Kali and Nikola Krčmarević were recruited as new foreign signings.
 On 29 September 2018, the Blasters played their first game of the season against ATK, where they won 2–0.
 The Blasters had consecutive draws in their next four games, followed by three consecutive defeats.
-This was the season that witnessed the club's rising star Sahal Abdul Samad's emergence as Blasters' mainstay in midfield.
+During the season, Sahal Abdul Samad established himself as Blasters' mainstay in midfield.
 The club had one of their worst season ever, won only one and drawn six of their twelve fixtures, leading to the sacking of James.
 After the international mid-season break, the Blasters appointed Nelo Vingada as their new manager for the remaining six matches.
 Of the remaining games, the team had only one win and three draws, and finished ninth in the league.
 They were eliminated from the Super Cup in the qualifying round of the tournament.